zhangxijing97/INFO7375_NeuralNetworks_AI/Assignments/HomeWork-Chapters11/README.md

 ## 2. What are saddle and plateau problems?

+- Saddle Points
+Definition: Points where the gradient is zero but are not local minima.
+Loss increases in some directions and decreases in others.
+Which make the value of gradients close to zero<bar>
+Problem: Optimization can stall because the gradients are very small, slowing down or halting progress.<bar>

+- Plateaus
+Definition: Flat regions of the loss function with very small or zero gradients over a large area.<bar>
+Problem: Training can stall, leading to slow convergence and inefficiency.<bar>

 ## 3. Why should we avoid grid approach in hyperparameter choice?

+- Computational Expense:

+Exponential Growth: The number of evaluations increases exponentially with the number of hyperparameters.<bar>
+High Resource Usage: This makes grid search computationally expensive and time-consuming.<bar>

+- Inefficient Exploration:

+Fixed Intervals: Grid search evaluates hyperparameters at fixed points, potentially missing optimal values between these points.<bar>
+Poor Coverage: This can lead to suboptimal exploration, especially in high-dimensional spaces.<bar>

+- Artificial Period Dependencies:
+Pattern Bias: Fixed intervals can introduce artificial biases, leading to misleading results due to periodic patterns in hyperparameter interactions.<bar>

 ## 4. What is mini batch and how is it used?